 Hemodynamic Monitoring and Diagnostics provides a systematic review of the current technologies used to determine the cardiovascular and pulmonary status of the cardiac surgery patient.
 This course describes the principles of the technology and how to appropriately interpret the acquired data so as to assess the status of the cardiac surgery patient.

-This is a D2L course and requires computer and internet access.
-This course is reserved for students who have been accepted into the Cardiovascular Perfusion Advanced Specialty Certificate program.
-Students must have successfully completed all Term 2 courses.
-Contact details for PTS Program Assistant for Cardiovascular Perfusion: Melanie on 604-451-7137; email Melanie_Beggs-Murray@bcit.ca
+This is an online course and requires computer and internet access.
+This course is reserved for students who were accepted into the January 2018 intake of the Cardiovascular Perfusion Advanced Specialty Certificate program.
+Contact details for PTS Program Assistant for Cardiovascular Perfusion: telephone 604-451-7137; email Melanie_Beggs-Murray@bcit.ca

 Upon successful completion of this course, the student will be able to:

 Discriminate the physiology of the heart as related to the cardiac cycle and chamber pressures.

 Differentiate the physical assessment techniques of the cardiovascular system.

 Analyze the technical components of the hemodynamic monitoring system.